 Neck Cracking to Ease Neck Pain

 Many people make a habit of cracking their necks to relieve tension in their neck area.
-However, it can be dangerous.
-In some cases, self-manipulation of the neck leads to a stroke.
+However, it can be dangerous, and there’s no way to safely crack it on your own.
+In some cases, self-adjustment of the neck leads to a stroke.
 Others also obtain osteoarthritis over time, particularly those who are older.
 We will dive more into this later.

 Similar to when you crack your knuckles, hearing a cracking or popping sound is common when you manipulate your neck.
 Many people usually crack their necks when they have been sitting for a long period or first thing in the morning.
 They may feel a little relief after doing so.
 What’s the reason behind the cracking of the bones?